-- The study of drugs used to treat disorders of brain and behaviour: the targets, mechanisms of action, effectiveness, and side-effects, of current and novel treatments, and drugs of abuse.
+- The study of treatments for disorders of brain and behaviour: the targets, mechanisms of action, effectiveness, and side-effects of current and novel treatments and drugs of abuse.

 The BAP is relevant to all psychiatrists, neuroscientists, pharmacologists, neurologists, pharmacists, and psychologists.
 Its membership and interests cover all major techniques used in the field, including: pharmacology, genetics, neuroimaging, neuropsychology, electrophysiology, experimental medicine, clinical trials, and in vivo and in vitro models.

 To achieve its aims, the BAP organises a range of scientific and educational activities:

 - An annual 3.5 day scientific meeting.
 Includes plenary symposia, lectures, short oral sessions, and posters.

 - Open access, evidence-based guidelines for the treatment of psychiatric disorders.

 - A Certificate in Clinical Psychopharmacology: in depth, up-to-date continuing professional development (CPD), with six modules held each year – anxiety disorders, affective disorders, child and adolescent psychiatry, old age psychiatry, schizophrenia, and substance misuse.